Sciatica: Management

 Sciatica can be managed with a number of different treatments with the goal of restoring a person's normal functional status and quality of life.
 When the cause of sciatica is lumbar disc herniation (90% of cases), most cases resolve spontaneously over weeks to months.
 Initially treatment in the first 6–8 weeks should be conservative.
 More than 75% of sciatica cases are managed without surgery.
-In persons that smoke who also have sciatica, smoking cessation should be strongly considered, in order to promote healing.
+Smokers with sciatica are strongly urged to quit in order to promote healing.
 Treatment of the underlying cause of nerve compression is needed in cases of epidural abscess, epidural tumors, and cauda equina syndrome.

 Physical activity

 Physical activity is often recommended for the conservative management of sciatica for persons who are physically able.
-However, the difference in outcomes between physical activity compared to bed rest have not been fully elucidated.
+Bed rest is not recommended.
+Although structured exercises provide small, short-term benefit for leg pain, in the long term no difference is seen between exercise or simply staying active.
 The evidence for physical therapy in sciatica is unclear though such programs appear safe.
 Physical therapy is commonly used.
-Nerve mobilization techniques for sciatic nerve is supported by tentative evidence.
+Nerve mobilization techniques for sciatic nerve are supported by tentative evidence.